jizhang/zabbix-templates/hadoop/README.md

 And the `hadoop-basic-template.xml` consists of cluster-wise data aggregation items, so it should be applied to the master node.

+### Create Aggregated Items

+In order to get an cluster-wise aggregated data, such as disk util, we need to get it first from respective servers.
+LLD (Low Level Discovery) will produce all the disk devices on the server, but fails to provide an aggregated item for them.

+Here comes the `Zabbix calculated item`, we use a script (create-aggr-item.py) to create aggregated disk and network items for every nodes.

+Besides, in `hadoop-basic-template.xml` there's a macro named `{$CLUSTER_NAME}`, whose default value is `dw-hadoop`.
+So you need to put all slave nodes into a Zabbix host group named after this macro, so that the template item can calculate the correct data.

 HOW IT WORKS
 ------------